theSteveMitchell/teradata-extractor/README.md

 ## Note on Patches/Pull Requests

 * Fork the project
-* add your feature/fix to your fork(rpsec tests pleaze)
+* add your feature/fix to your fork(specs please)
 * submit a PR
-* Do something nice for a stranger
+* Lay back and bask in the karma you've earned.
 * If you find an issue but can't fix in in a PR, please log an issue.
 I'll do my best.